dedoussis/algebrain-legacy/README.md

 # Computer Algebra System
-Computer Algebra System focusing on symbolic transformations:
+Computer Algebra System focusing on symbolic transformations

 ## High level description
 Symbolic computation, also called computer algebra, is a field of computational mathematics,